Recently in a podcast interview, I was asked a question that took me off guard.

+Here’s the thing.
 Starting and running a successful business is enough of a challenge as is.
-Add working with your spouse into the mix and you potentially have a recipe for disaster.
-It might appear like the ideal situation to start a business with your spouse.
+But when you add working with your spouse into the mix, you potentially have a recipe for disaster.

 After all, you have the rare opportunity to work with someone whom you implicitly trust.
 You know their strengths, their weaknesses and that their interests are directly inline with your own.

-The rewards can be great, but when things go wrong, you can potentially sacrifice both your marriage and your business.
-Even though my wife and I get along really well, working with her on the business was extremely challenging.
+The rewards can be great but when things go wrong, you can potentially ruin both your marriage and your business.
+Even though my wife and I get along really well, working with her on the business has been extremely challenging.

 We Divided Up The Responsibilities